Cup-one algebras and 1-minimal models: Introduction

 \subsection{Overview}

-In previous work we combined properties of the Steenrod cup-one products of cochains and binomial rings in the cochain complex of a space to define the algebraic categories of binomial cup-one differential graded algebras over the integers and over $\Z_p$ for $p$ a prime.
-In this paper we define the $1$-minimal model for such a dga $(A,d)$, and prove its key properties; namely, the $1$-minimal model of $A$ is a free binomial cup-one dga unique up to isomorphism, the $1$-minimal model determines a group, $G(A)$, also unique up to isomorphism.
-If the group is nilpotent, then the cohomology of the $1$-minimal model is isomorphic to the cohomology of the group.
+In previous work we combined properties of the Steenrod cup-one products of cochains and binomial rings in the cochain complex of a space to define the algebraic categories of binomial cup-one differential graded algebras over the integers and over $\F_p$ for $p$ a prime.
+We construct here the $1$-minimal model $\mcm$ for such a binomial, cup-one dga $(A,d)$, and prove its key properties; namely, that it is a free binomial cup-one dga unique up to isomorphism, and that it determines a pronilpotent group, also unique up to isomorphism, whose continuous cohomology is isomorphic to that of $\mcm$.

-Since the cochains of a space with integer or with $\Z_p$ coefficients are binomial $\cup_1$-dgas, it follows that invariants of the $1$-minimal model give homotopy type invariants of spaces in the case where $A = C^\ast(X;R)$ with $R$ equal to $\Z$ or $\Z_p$.
-As an application, we define in Section \ref{sect:dcs-1min} one such invariant, called \textit{$n$-step equivalence}, and exhibit a family of spaces that can be distinguished using the $1$-minimal model over $\Z$, where the corresponding approach in rational homotopy theory fails to distinguish those spaces.
+Since the cochains of a space $X$ with coefficients in the ring $R=\Z$ or $\F_p$ are binomial $\cup_1$-dgas, it follows that invariants of the $1$-minimal model for $A = C^\ast(X;R)$ give homotopy type invariants of $X$.
+As an application, we define in Section \ref{sect:dcs-1min} one such invariant, called {\em $n$-step equivalence}, and exhibit a family of spaces that can be distinguished using the integral $1$-minimal model, where the corresponding approach in rational homotopy theory fails to distinguish those spaces.
+Moreover, we show in Section \ref{sect:nilpotent} that there is an equivalence of categories between isomorphism classes of finitely-generated, torsion-free-nilpotent groups and isomorphism classes of finitely generated $1$-minimal models over the integers.

-The reader familiar with rational homotopy theory (\cite{FHT, FHT2, Griffiths-Morgan}), will note that the $1$-minimal models here over $\Z$ and over $\Z_p$ can be viewed as analogues of Sullivan's $1$-minimal model over the rationals.
-Hence, techniques from rational homotopy theory have the potential to serve as a starting point for developing techniques that yield stronger results over $\Z$ and $\Z_p$, as shown by the example in Section \ref{subsec:zq}.
+The reader familiar with rational homotopy theory (\cite{FHT, FHT2, Griffiths-Morgan}), will note that the $1$-minimal models defined here over $\Z$ and over $\F_p$ can be viewed as analogues of Sullivan's $1$-minimal model over the rationals.
+Integral homotopy theory, as initiated in work of Ekedahl \cite{Ekedahl-2002} and Kadeishvili \cite{Kadeishvili-2003}, deals with $E_\infty$-algebras rather than commutative differential graded algebras that are used in rational homotopy theory.
+In \cite{Mandell}, Mandell showed that two nilpotent, finite type spaces are weakly equivalent if and only if their singular cochain complexes are quasi-isomorphic as $E_\infty$-algebras.
+From this perspective, the $1$-minimal model constructed in this paper expresses precisely the $E_\infty$-data that matter for the fundamental group.